System-size convergence of point defect properties: The case of the silicon vacancy: Results

 \subsection{The neutral unrelaxed vacancy}

-In order to study the finite size convergence properties of the system we first simulate the neutral vacancy in its unrelaxed state, with all the atoms in their perfect crystalline positions.
-As explained by Watkins' model, this results in a triply degenerate deep defect level which is partially filled with two electrons.

-In Table~\ref{table:conv} we report our results obtained with an ultrasoft pseudopotential and a converged plane-wave cut-off energy of 400~eV.
-By looking at the different supercell geometries separately, we see that the defect formation energy increases monotonically.
-We therefore take our highest value of 4.13~eV (for the 256-atom BCC supercell) as a lower bound to the unrelaxed formation energy.
+In order to study the finite size convergence properties of the system we first simulate the neutral vacancy in its unrelaxed state, with all the atoms in their perfect crystalline positions; our results are reported in Table~\ref{table:conv}.
+Considering the different supercell geometries separately, it can be seen that $E_f^0$ increases monotonically with system size.
+We therefore take our highest value of 4.13~eV (for the 256-atom BCC supercell) as a lower bound to the unrelaxed defect formation energy.

-The supercells considered represent fictitious systems with an extremely high vacancy concentration and a long-range ordering of the defect centres; however, what we are really interested in is how well they describe the properties of a truly isolated vacancy.
-The slow convergence of the formation energy is obviously due to the interaction between defect centres; as the defect is both unrelaxed and uncharged, this is neither caused by elastic interactions nor monopole--monopole electrostatic interactions.
-We must therefore look towards higher multipole interactions and overlaps between the defect wavefunctions.
+The slow convergence of the formation energy as a function of system size is due to the spurious interaction between periodic images of the defect centre.
+As the defect is both unrelaxed and uncharged, this is neither caused by elastic interactions nor monopole--monopole electrostatic interactions; rather, it is the result of higher multipole interactions and overlap between the wavefunctions of the periodically repeated defect centres.